 (6) Preliminary Hearings in Criminal Cases.
 Preliminary hearings may be conducted in-person or by remote communication technology subject to the requirements specified by section (c)(3) above.
 However, a preliminary hearing conducted by remote communication technology will not be conducted over the objection of the defendant.
-In the event a defendant objects to a preliminary hearing being conducted using remote communication technology, and the judge determines that an in-person hearing cannot safely be conducted, the preliminary hearing may be continued until such time as the judge determines an in-person hearing can be safely conducted.5
+In the event a defendant objects to a preliminary hearing being conducted using remote communication technology, and the judge determines that an in-person hearing cannot safely be conducted, the preliminary hearing may be continued until such time as the judge determines an in-person hearing can be safely conducted.6

 (7) Remote Administration of Oaths.
 Where this order authorizes a hearing, trial or other matter to be conducted using remote communication technology, any oath necessary during that hearing, trial or other matter may be administered by the same remote communication technology.
-While it is preferable that the person administering the oath have both audio and visual communication with the person taking the oath, the oath may be administered if only audio communication is available, provided the person administering the oath can reasonably verify the identity of the person taking the oath.
+While it is preferable that the person administering the oath have both audio and visual communication with the person taking the oath, the oath may be administered if only audio communication is available, provided the person administering the oath.
 Notaries who are authorized to administer oaths may administer oaths utilizing remote communication technology in the case of depositions.
 Nothing in this order shall be construed as authorizing remote administration of oaths for any other purpose than those contained in this order.